 Online programming courses aim to give students the theoretical knowledge, as well as the hands-on experience, needed to thrive in this fast-changing field.

-Students enrolled in these courses can expect to learn how to find optimal solutions for an organization's technology problems by studying subjects such as database design, web development, programming languages, types of computer hardware and software and application programming.
+Students enrolled in these online technical training courses can expect to learn how to find optimal solutions for an organization's technology problems by studying subjects such as database design, web development, programming languages, types of computer hardware and software and application programming.

 Programming course content

 Online programming courses give students a number of skills they need to find a job in the technology field.
 Among the skills that students gain from these courses include:

 - Network security

 - Programming logic

 - Software engineering

 In addition to information on how to overcome technology challenges, students in these courses also learn how to handle business challenges by studying subjects like entrepreneurship, business communication, accounting, management principles and finance.

 Applying programming skills in the workplace